jazcap53/djPlaces/README.md

 PostgreSQL 9.5.4

 ## Disclaimer
-For entertainment use only
+For entertainment use only.

 ## License
-CC0, Creative Commons Zero, released into the public domain
+CC0, Creative Commons Zero, released into the public domain.